akbagge/MLO_project/reports/README.md

 Student s164397: used Weights & Biases to log training progress and other important metrics/artifacts in our code.

 Student s221813: Main responsible for the Report, created the inital DVC implementation, and later Google Cloud Storage.
-In particular, created a dedicated environment for the project to keep track of packages, filled out the requirements.txt file, checked code formatting, setup version control, wrote one configuration file for our experiments, created a data storage in GCP Bucket for our data and linked this with our data version control setup.
+In particular, created a dedicated environment for the project to keep track of packages, filled out the requirements.txt file, setup version control, wrote one configuration file for our experiments, created a data storage in GCP Bucket for our data and linked this with our data version control setup.

 Student s174261: was responsible for version control, structure of the repositoy, version control on the data and for the creating the test suite.